renpy/renpy/sphinx/source/im.rst

 In any case except for `im.Data`, the :func:`Transform` displayable provides similar functionality in a more general manner, while fixing the problems.

+Image manipulators should not be used with oversampled images, or svg images that might be automatically oversampled, as the size may be incorrect.

 .. include:: inc/im_im

 im.MatrixColor